isomerpages/moe-acsi/_our-departments/ECONOMICS/Economics.md

  A background in Economics can lead to advanced study and research in fields such as Finance, Public Policy, Business & Management as well as International Studies.
 It is also useful in the study of Law, Medicine and many other disciplines.

-Do note that some top overseas universities require a good score in HL Mathematics as a pre-requisite in order to pursue Economics as a major.
+Do note that some top overseas universities require a good score in <u>HL Mathematics</u> as a pre-requisite in order to pursue Economics as a major.

 _Materials for this webpage are taken from the IBO official website.
 For more information, kindly speak to the friendly teachers from the Economics Business Management Department._